The 2nd Applied Fire Science Workshop

 We will be making some changes to our usual format for this event.
 Workshops will be integrated into the whole week rather than having them only on the first day of the event.

 There will be three kinds of workshops, trainings, and courses:

 1) Rx 310 Introduction to Fire Effects, Beth Buchanan: Tuesday – Friday afternoons and full-day field trip Saturday; students must attend field trip to receive certificate.
 Pre-registration required.
 NWCG Certificate upon completion. $60 fee.
 Tuesday through Friday Afternoons and Saturday Field Trip.

 - Sexual Harassment in the Workplace and its Impact on the Fire World, Aili Johnston.
-Tuesday 11am-12:20pm.
+Tuesday, November 28, 11am-12:20pm

 - Interagency Fuels Treatment Decision Support System (IFTDSS), Caroline Noble.
-Thursday 8am-3pm.
+Thursday, November 30, 8am-3pm

 - Learning the Photoload Sampling Technique: Visually estimating surface fuel loadings from photographs for research and management applications, Bob Keane.
-Friday, 10:50am-3:20pm.
+Friday, December 1, 10:50am-3:20pm

 3) Drop-in Workshops: At this event we will offer for the first time the opportunity to attend workshops, trainings, and courses as part of the regular selection of activities in a day.
 No sign-up is required, and these will all be free of charge.
 Dates and times listed are subject to change.

 - Fuel and Fire Tools (FFT): An Application for Wildland Fuel and Fire Management Planning, Susan Prichard.
 Tuesday, November 28, 11am-3:40pm

 - Introduction to the FFI Ecological Monitoring Application, Duncan Lutes.
 Wednesday, November 29, 1:20pm-5:10pm